hoda-sa/Prosper/README.md

 * See real-time updates as new transactions are fetched

 #### Managing Categories & Payment Methods
-* Edit and customize transaction categories to fit your needs
+* Edit transaction categories to fit your needs
 * Add, modify, or remove payment methods
 * Organize transactions with personalized categorization